TURBOTEST: Learning When Less is Enough through Early Termination of Internet Speed Tests: Evaluation

 Figure~\ref{fig:deepdive} summarizes the results using a matrix visualization across all 25 speed tier $\times$ RTT bin combinations.
 Each cell reports the relative advantage of \toolname versus BBR when both are tuned to their most aggressive parameter that still satisfies the median error $<$20\% constraint identified earlier.
 The size of each bubble is proportional to the absolute difference in cumulative data transferred, while color encodes the winner: green indicates that \textsc{TurboTest} transfers less data, red indicates BBR transfers less.
 We observe that \toolname outperforms BBR in high-speed tiers, which explains its overall superior data savings, as these tiers contribute the most to total data transfer (see Figure~\ref{fig:distribution_skew}).
 We attribute these gains to the use of a balanced training dataset, which provides better opportunities to learn termination behavior for relatively scarce but critical high-speed test cases.
 Moreover, \toolname also performs better for tests with higher RTTs, underscoring ML’s superior ability to make effective use of fewer samples in challenging high-latency conditions.

-\smartparagraph{Takeaway.} Overall, this deep dive demonstrates that \textsc{TurboTest} not only dominates heuristics in aggregate but also offers the best accuracy--savings trade-off across most operational scenarios.
+\smartparagraph{Takeaway.} Overall, this deep dive demonstrates that \textsc{TurboTest} not only dominates heuristics in aggregate but also offers the best accuracy-savings trade-off across most operational scenarios.
 Its largest gains occur in precisely those tests---high throughput, moderate RTT---that contribute most to aggregate data volume.